Lose My Mind (Jeezy song)

 "Lose My Mind" is the first single released from Jeezy's album, Thug Motivation 103: Hustlerz Ambition.
 The song features rapper Plies.
-It was nominated for Best Rap Performance By Duo or Group at the 2011 Grammys.
+It was nominated for Best Rap Performance by a Duo or Group at the 2011 Grammys.
 It serves as a bonus track on the deluxe edition of the album.
 The song was also included on Jeezy's mixtape Trap or Die II.

 Music video

 The music video for the song was released on April 25, 2010.

 Covers and remixes

 The official remix features Drake and was performed at the 2010 BET Awards.
 This version features a verse by Drake replacing Plies verse.
 The second remix features Trae.
 Rapper B.G. and R&B singer Teairra Marí have freestyled over the instrumental of this song.
 R&B singer Ciara covered the single for her Basic Instinct mixtape.